Forest Tennant

-Forest S. Tennant Jr. is an American physician, writer, businessman, consultant, and former mayor of West Covina, California.
+Forest S. Tennant Jr. is an American physician, writer, businessman, consultant, and politician, who served as the former mayor of West Covina, California.
 Tennant has earned recognition as an expert in pain management and substance dependence and has also been involved in some controversies.

 Education and early career

 Tennant was born into a farm family in Dodge City, Kansas.
 He graduated from the University of Missouri and, in 1966, the University of Kansas School of Medicine.
-He served in Vietnam as a Major in the U.S. Army Medical Corps and was an Army surgeon in Germany, where he first came into contact with patients with drug problems.
+He served in Vietnam as a major in the U.S. Army Medical Corps and was an Army surgeon in Germany, where he first came into contact with patients with drug problems.
 In 1972, Tennant earned a Doctorate of Public Health at the UCLA School of Public Health of the University of California, Los Angeles.
 His doctoral thesis was informed by his experience treating service personnel.
 As a post-doctorate fellow, Tennant was appointed director of UCLA's methadone program, and was an associate professor at the school.